If I could tell another woman what I learned, I would tell her not to be afraid to get a second opinion right away.

 The UW Health Breast Center is part of the UW Carbone Cancer Center.
 The National Cancer Institute recognizes our cancer center for providing high-quality care and advanced research.
-Only the top academic medical cancer centers receive an NCI designation.
+Only the top academic medical cancer centers receive a National Cancer Institute designation.

-In addition, the UW Health Breast Center is accredited by NAPBC, the National Accreditation Program for Breast Centers.
-This is a group of professional organizations focused on improving quality outcomes of patients with diseases of the breast.
+In addition, the UW Health Breast Center is accredited by the National Accreditation Program for Breast Centers.
+This is a group of professional organizations focused on improving quality outcomes of patients with breast cancer.

 Better cancer care with clinical trials and research

-Our breast cancer teams research ways to improve breast cancer prevention, treatment and quality of life.
-We give you the chance to take part in clinical trials and research studies.
-Learn more about our breast cancer research.
+Our breast cancer providers study how to improve breast cancer prevention, treatment, and quality of life.
+We give you the chance to take part in clinical trials and research studies, which is entirely up to you Learn more about our breast cancer research programs

 Information for you